How To Walk On Icy Streets Without Winter Boots

 Even if you don’t have heavy-duty winter boots, you can still improve your grip by using cleats for walking on ice.
 These simple add-ons slip over your existing shoes and give you a temporary “tread boost.”
 They’re especially useful if you often need to walk across untreated sidewalks or parking lots.
 Just remember to remove them before stepping indoors, as they can be slippery on smooth tile or wood floors.

-Sand for Snow and Ice – Does It Work?
+Does Sand for Snow and Ice Provide Reliable Long-Term Traction?

 Some people sprinkle sand for snow and ice as a budget-friendly solution.
 It can help with short-term traction by giving shoes something gritty to grab onto.
 But here’s the catch: sand doesn’t melt ice, and once it gets buried under fresh snowfall, you’ll need to reapply it again and again.
 Plus, it can leave behind quite a bit of mess when the thaw comes.
 It works in a pinch, but it’s not the cleanest or most effective long-term solution.